docsforadobe/illustrator-scripting-guide/docs/scriptingJavascript/yourFirstScript.md

 ---

-## Adding features to “Hello World”
+## Adding features to "Hello World"

 Next, we create a new script that makes changes to the Illustrator document you created with your first script.
 Our second script demonstrates how to:

 - Get the active document.
 - Get the width of the active document.
-- Resize the text frame to match the document’s width.
+- Resize the text frame to match the document's width.

 If you already closed the Illustrator document, run your first script again to create a new document.